alexander1914/kafka-streams-fundamentals/README.md

 # kafka-streams-fundamentals
-Rigth now, I currently learning more about the strems apacha kafka on udemy
+Rigth now, I currently learning more about the strems apacha kafka concepts on udemy